But what exactly does Optimised for Series X/S mean? And, how different will titles be to the same games on Xbox One X? We explain all here.

-What is "Optimised for Xbox Series X"?
+What is Optimised for Xbox Series X/S?

-One thing to note though, a game doesn't need to be native 4K HDR to be badged, it could have enhancements in other ways, such as Smart Delivery, as explained below, or simply faster loading times.
+One thing to note though, a game doesn't need to be native 4K/1440p HDR to be badged, it could have enhancements in other ways, such as Smart Delivery, as explained below, or simply faster loading times.

+"Assassin's Creed Valhalla will run at a minimum of 30fps," it said in a statement.
 "On Assassin’s Creed Valhalla, we are committed to offer the best experience to our players by immersing them in the most beautiful worlds and environments we could create, and leveraging not only the graphics enhancements offered by the next generation of consoles, but also faster loading times and the new architectures."